tardate/LittleArduinoProjects/playground/EEPROM/AT28C16/PEProgrammer/README.md

 #### Device Identification

-The chip provides 32 bytes of device identification memory between addresses 0x7E0 to 0x7FF.
+The chip provides 32 bytes of device identification memory between addresses 0x7E0 to 0x7FF (2016 to 2047).

 I haven't tried reading or writing the device info yet, but this is how I believe it works: